 The concepts of individualized and personalized learning and adaptive teaching have a long tradition in educational sciences and pedagogical psychology.
 Despite this long tradition, there is very little empirical evidence on how individualized learning and adaptive teaching can be implemented in schools, and under what conditions they are effective.
 Many educational settings fail to take into account individual differences and to foster children’s learning potential.
 This raises a key question: How is it possible to organize learning for large numbers of students while also responding to their diverse individual needs?

-We want to gain a better understanding of how heterogeneity and individual differences affect learning.
-We want to explore how these findings can be applied in practice, including by making smart use of educational technologies that offer new perspectives for both implementation and empirical investigation.
+We want to gain a better understanding of how heterogeneity and individual differences affect learning and we want to explore how these findings can be applied in practice, including by making smart use of educational technologies that offer new perspectives for both implementation and empirical investigation.